- This event has passed.

 Align your mission-area expertise with role-specific excellence.

 In March, we shared our Program Officer Competency Model© with you.
-In mid-May, the Competency Models for Nonprofit Inclusive Leadership (with parallel tracks for organization staff and nonprofit board members) will be released to the public.
+In May, the Competency Models for Nonprofit Inclusive Leadership (with parallel tracks for organization staff and nonprofit board members) was released to the public.

 On July 13, we’ll offer a guided tour of the Johnson Center’s three competency models for the field of philanthropy — led by the in-house team who spearheaded their development — followed by a Q&A session.

-Join Leslie Staroneck and Kevin Peterson to discover the many ways to use, adapt, and share the models in your own professional journey and in supporting smart, adaptive, and effective philanthropy.
+Join Leslie Staroneck, Kevin Peterson, and Emily Brenner to discover the many ways to use, adapt, and share the models in your own professional journey and in supporting smart, adaptive, and effective philanthropy.

 About Our Competency Models